 Ana-Paula Correia, PhD

-Correia is also an Associate Professor of Learning Technologies in the Department of Educational Studies at The Ohio State University.
+Dr. Correia is also a Professor of Learning Technologies in the Department of Educational Studies at The Ohio State University.
 She leads the Learning and Experience Design Research Group, a group dedicated to investigating learning design processes and pedagogies to create deep learning.
-She is the Faculty Co-Coordinator of the Masters of Learning Technologies.
-Launched in August 2016, this program is ranked 20th in the U.S. News and World Report rankings for 2021.
+She served as the Faculty Co-Coordinator of the Masters of Learning Technologies until September 2021.
+Launched in August 2016, this program is ranked 9th in the U.S. News and World Report rankings.

 - Learning Technologies

 - Online Learning and Teaching